repoze/repoze.postoffice/README.txt

 ends with the specified name, ie '.example.com' matches 'example.com' and 'app.example.com'.
 If the hostname does not begin with a period it must match exactly.

-The 'bounce_from' option sets the email address from which bounce messages should be sent if a message is bounced during import.
-Currently the only reason a message would be bounced during import is if it's size exceeds the configured 'max_message_size'.
-Messages may also be bounced for application specific reasons by the clients, but the client will fill in the from address for the bounce message in that case.

 Populating Queues
 =================